Healing Your Cat: Practical Energy Practices You Can Start Today

 This is the simplest practice in this entire article and possibly the most profound.
 It requires nothing from you except to show up, fully, without an agenda.

 Sit with your cat.
 Put the phone down.
 Close the laptop.
-Let go of the mental list of everything you are doing and everything you are worried about.
+Let go of the mental list of everything you are managing and everything you are worried about.
 You are not trying to heal anything in this moment.
-You are not scanning their energy or running a practice or monitoring their breathing.
+You are not scanning or running a practice or monitoring their breathing.
 You are simply there, with them, as a calm and loving presence.

 This is not doing nothing.
 This is one of the most ancient and powerful forms of healing there is.
 In the Reiki tradition it is called holding space.
 In mindfulness traditions it is called loving awareness.
 My cat Amadeus taught me this in the most direct way possible.
 When I came to him full of worry and the need to fix things, he would get up and walk away.
 When I came to him empty of agenda, simply present and open, he would settle beside me and we would sit together in a stillness that felt like medicine for both of us.

 Even seasoned practitioners ask for help when it is their own animal.
 The emotional closeness that makes you such a devoted cat person is the same thing that makes it genuinely harder to hold a clear, steady healing space when you are frightened.
-That is not a failing.
-That is love.
+That is love, and it is completely natural.

 If you are finding it hard to breathe through this, if the practices feel out of reach because your heart is too full, reach out to a professional.
 Let someone hold the space while you simply love your cat.
 That is more than enough.